aguiarr/notes-app/README.md

 ### Observation

-To run the app it is necessary to have this API running: https://github.com/aguiarr/notes-app-api<br/>
+To run the app it is necessary to have this API running.
+(On port 3000 or change the main.js file in './src/js/main.js')<br/>